adamavenir/kerblam/README.md

 The Super-General allows you to retreat anytime without taking losses in the present battle.
 This can only be used once then marked as spent.
 (Because Generals can be used each turn, they retain their *individual* powers for leading normal retreats.)

 __Super-Medic (2 Q)__
-Resurrect the top 5 cards from your Graveyard.
-May only be used once, then marked as spent.
+Resurrect the top 2 cards from your Graveyard.

 __Super-Sniper (2 A)__
 Execute an irreversible Snipe of a General or a Nuke without needing to roll.
-May only be used once, then marked as spent.

 __Super-Spy (2 J)__
 Look at everyone’s Covert Forces *and* your next 5 Civilian cards.

-May only be used once, then marked as spent.
+__Graverobber (Q + J)__
+Combine with a Medic to pick any single card from your graveyard to resurrect.

-__Weapons Inspector (1 J, 2 A)__
+__Weapons Inspector (J + 2 A)__
 Select one opponent to disable all nukes or their Kerblam!, if it is active.
 All 3 cards must be played simultaneously.
-May only be used once, then marked as spent.

-### Multiplayer modifications and notes

-* 3-4 players: remove 4s, 3s and 2s
-* 5-6 players: remove 5s, 4s, 3s, 2s
-* 7+ players: remove 6s, 5s, 4s, 3s, 2s

-If you're looking to speed up gameplay, it is *highly* recommended you remove half the cards.
-(Drop 1 red suit, 1 black suit, and 1 Joker.)
+__Disarmament (2 J +  A)__
+Disable any nukes presently held.

+__Weapons Thieves (3 J)__
+Look at everyone's Covert Forces.
+Steal one Nuke from one opponent.

-# Kerblam!
-Nations (optional addition to gameplay)
+###  Kerblam!
+Nations

 At the beginning of the game, during setup, each player chooses one nation.
 Selection happens in reverse order from the order of play (based on who has rolled to go first in the game).